 There seems to be some belief that the drug with the least side effects is the newest one, Malarone.
 I've taken it for trips to Panama, Senegal and the Congo and haven't felt any side effects at all.
 Nor did I get malaria, despite being bitten by several mosquitoes.

 This doesn't mean it will work for everyone but new drugs are constantly being developed so please, stay abreast of developments if you're headed to an area with a high malaria risk.

 Be aware that not all parts of a country are necessarily a malaria risk.
 Here, experts disagree on the best ways of avoiding malaria.
 Some say take the pills no matter where you go in the country, while others say do so only if you're going to malarial areas.

-Even if you're careful you may still get malaria so best to know the symptoms: similar to flu, including fever, chills headache, aching muscles, tiredness, nausea and diarrhea.
+Even if you're careful, you may still get malaria so know the symptoms: similar to flu, including fever, chills headache, aching muscles, tiredness, nausea and diarrhea.
 It usually starts with the shivers, after which you get hotter and hotter until you sweat profusely.

 If you develop these symptoms when you're in a malaria risk area, it is essential to get to a doctor, not in a few days, but immediately.
 Otherwise you may be at risk of developing cerebral malaria, which can be fatal.
 A blood test, available throughout the developing world, will determine whether you're infected, and treatment is widely available.

 Avoiding malaria is one thing, but there's also dengue fever, a painful disease from mosquito bites that can take a long time to subside and makes your bones feel like they're breaking (this from a friend who caught it in Thailand).
 Like malaria there is no vaccine, and also like malaria, dengue requires avoiding bites by covering up and using repellent.
 It is found in similar climates, tropical and sub-tropical, with the difference that mosquitoes bite during the day.